HEARING VOICES NETWORK CYMRU NOTES UPDATE

 Anglesey Hearing Voices Group

-Sue or Peggy were running a group until about March 2001 when
+Sue or Peggy were running a group until about March 2001 when it folded.

 Mike Jackson says he will try and re contact them.
 The venue was: